Vacuum Infusion Complete Guide

 Step Two: Resin and Vacuum Lines

-Select your Resin Feed Lines
+Select and Install Your Resin Feed Lines

-Select your Vacuum Lines
+Select and Install Your Vacuum Lines

-Step Three: Vacuum Bag
+Step Three: Vacuum Bag and Attach Your Resin Line

-Build your Vacuum Bag
+Build Your Vacuum Bag

 Allow for Prohibiting Resin From Entering the Vacuum